 If you are a fan of essential oils or interested in trying them out, you can get a nice oil diffuser for an affordable price, usually $10-$20.
 Some of my favorite essential oils to diffuse are lavender, orange, and juniper berry.
 I do not use traditional candles because that is the kind of thing that sets my OCD symptoms off.
 If you are comfortable with them, however, try out some small candles in your space.

 I have my own personal library of books, movies, and music, but we have access to so much more, even from home.
-One of my top possessions that helped me get through lockdown that I still use every day: my library card.
+One of my top possessions that helped me get through lockdown that I still use every day is my library card.
 Using my card number and the PIN I had set up, I have access to a HUGE digital collection of eBooks, eAudiobooks, magazines, music albums, videos, and even films.
 Best of all: it is completely free.
 No overdue items (everything returns automatically if you do not do so manually), no risk of damaging items, no risk of losing items or their parts.
 If you do not have a library card, many public libraries offer free e-cards that you can use immediately after registering!
 Digital library collections grow more and more every day, so get signed up and see what is out there for you!

 Since this is primarily a horror entertainment blog, allow me to recommend some fun horror comedies that are currently streaming: